BHZobel/Acoustic_Onset_Analysis/README.md

 University of Massachusetts Amherst

 Instructions:
-1. Download all files contained in this package (AcousticOnsetsNormAmp.m, amp2dBV.m, PrintOnsetInfo.m, YinBest.m, yin by Alain de Cheveigne.zip)
+1. Download all files contained in this package (AcousticOnsetAnalysis.m, amp2dBV.m, PrintOnsetInfo.m, YinBest.m, yin by Alain de Cheveigne.zip)
 2. Unzip 'yin by Alain de Cheveigne.zip' containing all of the required yin functions needed for F0 analysis
 3. Make sure Matlab can find all functions contained in this package
 3. Run AcousticOnsetsNormAmp.m